 How much are children allowed to work?

-> During the school year, employees under 16 years old can work up to 20 hours per week.
-Additional restrictions may be put on permits to ensure that the work will not harm the safety or wellbeing of the child.
+During a week of school, employees under 16 years old can work up to 20 hours per week.
+Additional restrictions may be put on permits to ensure the work will not harm the safety or wellbeing of the child.

-> How do I apply for a Child Employment Permit?
+How do I apply for a Child Employment Permit?

 Download a Child Employment Permit Application or contact Employment Standards.
 The application requires information from the child, parent/guardian, and employer.
 Return the completed form to Employment Standards by mail, fax, email, or in person.